Alchemical diastereomers from antisymmetric alchemical perturbations: Theory and methods

-All numerical calculations were done using PySCF~\cite{pyscf_article,harris2020numpy,ipython} with the PBE0 density functional approximation~\cite{PBE0,PBE01,PBE02}.
+Numerical calculations for all the diatomics and toluene and its derivatives were done using PySCF~\cite{pyscf_article,harris2020numpy,ipython} with the PBE0 density functional approximation~\cite{PBE0,PBE01,PBE02}.
 The importance of basis set effects for alchemical interpolations having been established previously~\cite{domenichini2020effects,domenichini2022alchemical}, we have used Jensen's pc2 basis set for hydrogens~\cite{pCn_jensen2001a,pCn_jensen2002a}, and the universal pcX-2 basis by Ambroise and Jensen for all other atoms~\cite{pcXbs}.
 The interatomic distance of all systems in the charge neutral 14 electron diatomics series was set to 1.1{\AA}.
-The geometry of the 70 BN doped toluene derivatives was kept fixed to the equilibrium geometry of toluene (given in Tab.~\ref{tab:Toluene}), obtained at the same level of theory and using Hermann's geometry optimizer PyBerny~\cite{PyBerny}.
+The geometry of the 70 BN doped toluene derivatives was kept fixed to the equilibrium geometry of toluene (given in Table \ref{tab:Toluene}), obtained at the same level of theory and using Hermann's geometry optimizer PyBerny~\cite{PyBerny}.